Asking “which” with “nào”

 Structure

-Place nào after a measure word or a noun to ask “which”.
+Place nào after a noun to ask “which”.
 Its position in the sentence follows the placement of question words.

 measure word + nào